Incredible Wildlife In Jasper National Park And The BEST Places To See Them

 Elk (aka Wapiti)

-Elk are going to be animals you can’t miss seeing during your visit to Jasper.
-Literally, you can’t miss them.
+Elk will be the wildlife that you will have to shut your eyes to miss seeing during a visit.
+They are everywhere, and you can’t miss them.
 We would be shocked if you came away without seeing any.

 📎 Tip: Visiting Jasper in the fall allows you to be there for the rutting season.
 This time of year is when the bulls fight for their harems of females.
 It is the best time of year to hear bugling and to see the elk fighting.